-Recently I received a book from Karakter Publishers to review, which appeared to be quite a challenge.
+Recently I received the book ‘Tulips in Watercolour‘ to review, which appeared to be quite a challenge.
 It was a book to learn how to work with watercolor, something I hadn’t done before (not counting ‘messing around a bit’ with Derwent Intense).
-You can read the review of this book here and I’ve chosen to work with the Faber Castell Albrecht Dürer watercolor pencils.
+You can read the review of this book here and I’ve chosen to work with the Faber-Castell Albrecht Dürer watercolor pencils.

 Polychromos vs. Albrecht Dürer